-SR: In my upcoming webinar with Cytel, I will be primarily talking about a practical model-based approach in Phase I Oncology trials.
+SR: In my webinar with Cytel, I talk about a practical model-based approach in Phase I Oncology trials.
 Oncology Phase I designs are challenging due to the limited sample size.
 The current medical practice uses sub-optimal algorithmic designs to determine the maximum tolerated dose and optimal dose for patients.
 Despite extensive statistical methodological research in this area, model-based approaches are rarely used in clinical trials due to the lack of practical aspects.
 The goal of this webinar is to share some practical experiences that can help successful implementation of a model-based approach in Phase I trials.

 Apart from Phase I design, my research work includes the use of historical data and trial external information in design and analysis of clinical trials.
 These innovative approaches allow trials with smaller sample size or with unequal randomization (more subjects on treatment than control), which is ethically and practically appealing.
 In recent years, use of external information in design and analysis of clinical trials have generated extensive discussions in the literature and regulatory guidance.
 The use of external data in trials are currently used in earlier phases of drug development and occasionally in phase III trials.
 These techniques can also help to develop efficient designs for pediatric trials by borrowing information from adult patients.